lexicHQ/docs/zapier-integration.md

 ![](./action-event.png)

-Next, create a map to the "user_id" we captured in step one:
+Next, create a map to the `user_id` we captured in step one:

 ![](./map-from-step1.png)